jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * Embed accessibility into development lifecycle rather than treating it as a bolt-on.
 * Monitor & maintain - accessibility is an ongoing effort, not a one-off checkbox.

-Here at EXP we can help with any of these, [get in touch and we start the accessibility conversation](https://expconsultancy.com/contact) at your organisation.
+Here at EXP we can help with any of these, [get in touch and let's start the accessibility conversation](https://expconsultancy.com/contact) at your organisation.

 ## Further reading

+Here are some articles we have found useful when getting started with accessibility.

 ## Follow up articles